 If you do not create these pools, threads will be consumed from the default thread pool.
-For more information about execution thread pools, see "Creating Execute Queues" in Tuning WebLogic Server Applications in WebLogic Server Performance and Tuning.
+For more information about execution thread pools.

 For more information about this configuration, see Synchronous Clients for Asynchronous Business Processes in "Building Synchronous and Asynchronous Business Processes" in the